RETURN TO CONTENTS PAGE

 RETURN TO POST-1538 FAMILIES PAGE

-8. [WODD621] Joseph Wood (born c.1715).
+[WODD621] Joseph Wood (born c.1715).
 There were five Joseph Wood marriages at Leeds in 1735-36.
 It is therefore impossible to decide who he married, or who were his parents.
 It also seems there were two of these families living at the same time in the Bank area close to the River Aire, hence Hannah and Joseph born two months apart.
+Joseph had the following children:

 Hannah (born at Bank, 24th November 1749, baptised at Leeds, St. Peter, 27th December 1749), presumably married (at Leeds, St. Peter, 13th July 1777) John Booth.
 She is likely to have been of the other family.